The customer experience does not end when a service is completed—at least, not when you have a good post-project follow-up practice.

 Great!
 First and foremost, thank you for using [company name] for [service].
 Do you have any immediate questions or concerns you’d like to share?

-• What would you say about the customer service you’ve received from our staff?
+- Do you have any feedback about the customer service you received from our staff?

 It’s important to train for a predictable conversation flow.
 Just don’t forget to train your representatives in responding to both positive and negative feedback.
 Those responses can be scripted too, which is what we cover next.